stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 Libyan Desert, but must be essentially a thing vomited from sinister gulfs still lower down.
 I had, then, been walking in the wrong direction!

-  After a moment&rsquo;s reflection I decided not to retrace my steps.
+  After a moment's reflection I decided not to retrace my steps.
 Away from the draught I would have no landmarks, for the roughly level rock floor was devoid of distinctive configurations.
 If, however, I followed up the strange current, I would undoubtedly arrive at an aperture of some sort, from whose gate I could perhaps work round the walls to the opposite side of this Cyclopean and otherwise unnavigable hall.
 That I might fail, I well realised.
-I saw that this was no part of Khephren&rsquo;s gateway temple which tourists know, and it struck me that this particular hall might be unknown even to archaeologists, and merely stumbled upon by the inquisitive and malignant Arabs who had imprisoned me.
+I saw that this was no part of Khephren's gateway temple which tourists know, and it struck me that this particular hall might be unknown even to archaeologists, and merely stumbled upon by the inquisitive and malignant Arabs who had imprisoned me.
 If so, was there any present gate of escape to the known parts or to the outer air?

   What evidence, indeed, did I now possess that this was the gateway temple at all?
-For a moment all my wildest speculations rushed back upon me, and I thought of that vivid m&eacute;lange of impressions&mdash;descent, suspension in space, the rope, my wounds, and the dreams that were frankly dreams.
+For a moment all my wildest speculations rushed back upon me, and I thought of that vivid mélange of impressions--descent, suspension in space, the rope, my wounds, and the dreams that were frankly dreams.
 Was this the end of life for me?
 Or indeed, would it be merciful if this moment   were   the end?
 I could answer none of my own questions, but merely kept on till Fate for a third time reduced me to oblivion.
 This time there were no dreams, for the